For many, this is not their first crisis.

 UN High Commissioner for Refugees at Al-Khadra refugee camp, Iraq

-million Iraqis displaced since 2014
+million Iraqis have been internally displaced

 thousand Iraqis have fled to neighbouring countries